Polymer/pwa-starter-kit/README.md

 ![built_with pwa–starter–kit_](https://img.shields.io/badge/built_with-pwa–starter–kit_-blue.svg)

 # ⚠️🚨Disclaimer: 🚨⚠️
 This template is still being developed  and is not yet production ready.
-There are things that haven't been finalized yet (such as the docs and the bundling solution), so this repo might change a signficant amount before it's ready for release.
+There are things that haven't been finalized yet, so this repo might change before it's ready for release.

 # PWA Starter Kit